-- 2.12 (1) Pursuant to section 32(1) of the Act, an applicant for private practice registration must meet each of the following criteria: - (a) One of the following: - (i) graduation from an accredited veterinary school or an acceptable veterinary school; - (ii) eligibility to sit the NEB exam; - (iii) if not a graduate of an accredited veterinary school or an acceptable veterinary school that provided instruction in English, demonstrated English language proficiency; - (b) Canadian citizenship, permanent resident status or legal entitlement to work in Canada: - (c) a CQ, unless the application is made pursuant to section 36 of the Act, with an acceptable English language assessment from the other jurisdiction; - (d) a veterinary employment history acceptable to the registrar; - (e) a passing grade on the college's bylaw and ethics examination; and - (f) good character and fitness to practise veterinary medicine. - (2) For the purposes of subsection (1)(a)(iii), an applicant who has not graduated from an accredited veterinary school or acceptable veterinary school that provides instruction in English will be considered proficient in the English language if that applicant has demonstrated one of the following verifiable results: - (a) internet-based TOEFL (iB-TOEFL), with a minimum of 23 in Reading, 25 in Listening, 22 in Speaking, 22 in Writing and no minimum overall score is required.
-Candidates MUST achieve at least the minimum passing scores for each of the four sections of the internet-based TOEFL; - (b) International English Language Testing System (IELTS),
+- 2.12 (1) Pursuant to section 32(1) of the Act, an applicant for private practice registration must meet each of the following criteria: - (a) One of the following: - (i) graduation from an accredited veterinary school or an acceptable veterinary school; - (ii) eligibility to sit the NEB exam; - (b) if not a graduate of an accredited veterinary school or an acceptable veterinary school that provided instruction in English, demonstrated English language proficiency; - (c) Canadian citizenship, permanent resident status or legal entitlement to work in Canada; - (d) a CQ, unless the application is made pursuant to section 36 of the Act, with an acceptable English language assessment from the other jurisdiction; - (e) a veterinary employment history acceptable to the registrar; - (f) a passing grade on the college's bylaw and ethics examination; - (g) good character and fitness to practise veterinary medicine; and - (h) if the applicant's CQ was obtained more than five years prior to the date of the application, the applicant must have practised as a veterinarian in Canada for a minimum of 12 months of full-time work, or equivalent, in the last five years. - (2) For the purposes of subsection (1)(b), an applicant who has not graduated from an accredited veterinary school or acceptable veterinary school that provides instruction in English will be considered proficient in the English language, if that applicant has an English proficiency assessment that is currently verifiable and is validated or endorsed by the testing company at the time of their application.